anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - Confidentiality and Integrity
      - sec.ci.001
-     - The Platform **must** support confidentiality and integrity of data at rest and in-transit.
+     - The Platform **must** support Confidentiality and Integrity of data at rest and in-transit. by design environment.
-     - :ref:`chapters/chapter05:securing kubernetes orchestrator`
+     - :ref:`chapters/chapter05:securing the kubernetes orchestrator`
    * - Confidentiality and Integrity
      - sec.ci.002
      - The Platform **should** support self-encrypting storage devices.